AntonioSerrano/Deep-Q-Network-for-Banana-Collector-environment/report.md

 ## Neural network architecture

-Since non-visual vectorized representation of the states is considered for this environment, a feedforward neural network is chosen (instead of a CNN).
-This neural net comprises two hidden layers plus the final layer.
++ Banana environment: a feedforward neural network with two hidden layers plus the final layer.
 The hidden layers are made of 64 units each.
 The final layer outputs a predicted Q-value for each of the possible 4 actions.
 The non-linear activation function selected is ReLU.
 No dropout layers were added to prevent overfitting.

++ Visual Banana environment: it includes the same CNN architcture as in [Mnih et al. (2015)](https://web.stanford.edu/class/psych209/Readings/MnihEtAlHassibis15NatureControlDeepRL.pdf) i.e. 3 convolutional layers (with no pooling or dropout layers) and 2 fully-connected layers at the end.

 As for the optimizer, Adam was chosen to do the job.

 ## Training results

-The following plot shows the evolution of the average reward (over 100 episodes) during training over 2,000 episodes.
+The following plot shows the evolution of the average reward (over 100 episodes) during training over 2,000 episodes for the Banana environment .
 As it can be seen, the agent steadily learns how to maximize the average reward.
 In particular, it reaches the goal of +13 around episode no. 500:

 <center><img src="./media/average_reward.png"></center>

 ## Future Work

-It should be noted, however, that when executing run_agent.py, the agent still acts pretty roughly.
-A new environment based on a visual representation of the states (i.e. pixels) could be compiled in order to use CNNs and achieve a higher average reward.
-In addition, DQN later extensions such as [double deep Q-learning](https://www.aaai.org/ocs/index.php/AAAI/AAAI16/paper/download/12389/11847), a [dueling network architecture](https://arxiv.org/pdf/1511.06581.pdf), and a [prioritized experience replay](https://arxiv.org/pdf/1511.05952.pdf) could be considered to speed up convergence of the algorithm.
+DQN later extensions such as [double deep Q-learning](https://www.aaai.org/ocs/index.php/AAAI/AAAI16/paper/download/12389/11847), a [dueling network architecture](https://arxiv.org/pdf/1511.06581.pdf), and a [prioritized experience replay](https://arxiv.org/pdf/1511.05952.pdf) could be considered to speed up convergence of the algorithm.